 The culture of work today is very different to that of 30 years ago.

-The historian Eric Hobsbawn in his account of the twentieth century, The Age of Extremes, speaks of the end of the ‘golden age’ which saw the integration of the working classes into the status of full ‘citizenship’, the inclusion of women in the formal labour market, the introduction of the Multicultural State and the establishment of the Welfare State.
+The historian Eric Hobsbawn's account of the twentieth century, The Age of Extremes, speaks of the end of the ‘golden age’ which saw the integration of the working classes into the status of full ‘citizenship’, the inclusion of women in the formal labour market and the establishment of the Welfare State.

-Today as provisions of the Welfare State recede by the year in the wake of free market liberalisation, economists speak of a ‘re-commodification of labour’ harking back to very emergence of the ‘self regulating market’ (SRM) in the 1830s.
+Today there is a climate that takes us back to very emergence of the ‘self regulating market’ (SRM) in the 1830s.

-The constituent elements of the SRM were what the economic historian Karl Polyani referred to as the 3 fictitious commodities of the capitalist economy - the fictitious commodities being money, land and labour.
-A variety of legislations such as the New Poor Law of 1834 and abolition of the Corn Laws allied to the Enclosures Acts slowly naturalised the 3 fictitious commodities in the collective mind, and embedded the idea that these things could be freely exchanged in an open market.
+The three elements of the SRM were what the economic historian Karl Polyani referred to as the fictitious commodities of the capitalist economy - money, land and labour.
+A variety of legislations such as the New Poor Law of 1834 and abolition of the Corn Laws allied to the Enclosures Acts slowly naturalised the 3 fictitious commodities in the collective mind, and the idea that these things could be freely exchanged in an open market.

-200 years on, we seem to be on the cusp of a similar scale of capital-led transformation of our lives with a swathe of liberalising legislations akin to the Victorian era albeit now under the aegis of GATT, WTO and restructuring programmes.
+200 years on, we are on the cusp of a similar scale of capital-led transformation of our working lives now forced through by a swathe of liberalising legislations akin to the Victorian era albeit now under the aegis of GATT, WTO and restructuring programmes.

-The re-commodification of labour in the new liberal economy takes the form of flexible labour, flexible meaning deregulated for the new labour markets of immaterial labour in the information market and affective labour in the service sector.
+A re-commodification of labour for the new liberal economy means its deregulation for the new labour markets of the digital age.
+There's the immaterial labour for the information market and affective labour for the service sector.
 Immaterial and affective are productive of each other and both require a subjective investment as an integral part of the work.
 The ideal this paradigm of work draws on is to close to the work of a particular social type – the artist – whose sense of personal autonomy is woven into the material aspect of labour without limits on time and commitment.

 1992-96: the Public Lavatory and the visual eco-system